uibakery/self-hosted/README.md

 1. Click `Create`

-1. After creating and running the virtual machine, connect to it from outside using admin/password or the SSH protocol, as it was configured.
+1. After creating and running the virtual machine, connect to it from outside using SSH protocol.

 1. Run this command preferably from `/home` Linux directory to download, install and launch UI Bakery: